Get Well Soon: Dak Prescott Offers Small Update After Suffering Gruesome Injury

 Dak Prescott seems to be in good spirits with his bother, Tad, after Sunday’s events.

 Yesterday, the sports world was stunned when Dallas Cowboys quarterback Dak Prescott was taken off the field on a cart after suffering a gruesome injury.
+The incident happened during the third quarter when Prescott was tackled by the Giants‘ Logan Ryan.
+Medical personnel rushed to the field and quickly placed a splinter on Prescott’s leg while fans and the team looked on with great concern.

 Dak suffered a right ankle compound fracture and dislocation, which was hard to watch in real-time.
 All this happened while Dak was playing on the franchise tag after not being able to reach a deal with the Cowboys on a new contract before the season started.
-Dak has a long road to recovery, but that journey could start as soon as today, according to NBCsports.
+Dak has a long road to recovery, but that journey could start as soon as today, according to NBC Sports.

 Cowboys quarterback Dak Prescott suffered a devastating injury yesterday, but he’s expected to be out of the hospital today.
 Prescott had successful surgery for a right ankle compound fracture and dislocation and the plan is to release him from the hospital today, Tom Pelissero of NFL Network reports.